shaq/momohsh/content/posts/life/meta-blog.md

 Having said that, I do believe I have a pretty unique perspective, so it would be a shame not to share at least some parts of it.

 Back to answering the original question: I guess you can call this a _Tech blog_?
 Well, I suppose it depends on your definition of a Tech blog.
-To clarify, I don’t really plan on doing product reviews/unboxing’s or anything like that — you’re more likely to see setup guides, tutorials, career insights, and walkthroughs.
+To clarify, I don’t really plan on doing product reviews/unboxing’s or anything like that — you’re more likely to see setup guides, tutorials, career insights, and code walkthroughs.

 So, about that "unique perspective":